MintKudos/mintgate-near/README.md

 It ensures that both contracts are already built before running the tests.
 - `app-test:contracts:clean`.
 Removes the `neardev` folder which contains the account IDs created for `app-test:contracts`.
+- `doc:contracts`.
+Generates both `mg-nft` and `mg-market` contracts documentation in their respective `README.md` folders.
+The `near-doc` utility needs to be installed to execute this script.
 - `dev-deploy:contract`.
 *WIP*.
 Deploys contracts to a dev account.
 - `deploy:contract`.